joe-crick/calendar-model/readme.md

 npm run build
 ```

 The build transpiles the JS, and creates docs.
 The transpiled JS will be located in the `lib` folder.
-Docs are located in the `doc` folder.
+Docs are located in the `docs` folder.

 ###  5. <a name='BasicUse'></a>Basic Use